ocaml/platform-blog/Signing-the-opam-repository.md

 ### End-to-end signing

-This requires the end-user to be able to validate a signature made by the original packager.
+This requires the end-user to be able to validate a signature made by the original developer.
 There are two trust paths for the chain of trust (where "&rarr;" stands for "signs for"):

 - (_high_) root keys &rarr;
-  repository maintainer keys &rarr; (signs individually) package delegation + package maintainer key &rarr;
+  repository maintainer keys &rarr; (signs individually) package delegation + developer key &rarr;
   package files
 - (_low_) root keys &rarr;
-  snapshot key &rarr; (signs as part of snapshot) package delegation + package maintainer key &rarr;
+  snapshot key &rarr; (signs as part of snapshot) package delegation + developer key &rarr;
   package files

 It is intended that packages may initially follow the _low_ trust path, adding